NeuroTechX/bci-workshop/INSTRUCTIONS.md

 Other points you can consider to design better features:

 * Extract the features for each of the Muse's 4 sensors.
-Each sensor measures a different part of the brain, and so features from different sensors can again provide more specific information.
+Each sensor measures brain activity from different parts of the brain with different strengths, and so features from different sensors can again provide more specific information.
 * Similarly, ratios of features between different sensors (e.g. Alpha in frontal region/Beta in temporal region) can provide additional useful information.

 ## Exercise 2: A basic BCI

-In this second exercise, we will learn how to use an automatic algorithm to recognize somebody's mental states from their EEG.
+In this second exercise, we will learn how to use an automatic algorithm called a *classifier* to recognize somebody's mental states from their EEG.

-We will use a *classifier*: a classifier is an algorithm that, provided some data, learns to recognize patterns, and can then classify similar unseen information.
+> A *classifier* is an algorithm that, provided some data, learns to recognize patterns, and can then classify similar unseen information.

 For example, let's say we have many [images of either cats or dogs that we want to classify](https://www.kaggle.com/c/dogs-vs-cats).
 A classifier would first require *training data*: in this case we could give the classifier 1000 pictures of cats that we identify as cats, and 1000 pictures of dogs that we identify as dogs.
 The classifier will then learn specific patterns to discriminate a dog from a cat.
-Once it is trained, the classifier can now output *decisions*: if we give it a new, unseen picture, it will try its best to correctly determine whether it's a cat or a dog in the picture.
+Once it is trained, the classifier can now output *decisions*: if we give it a new, unseen picture, it will try its best to correctly determine whether the picture contains a cat or a dog.

 In a Brain-Computer Interface, we use classifiers to identify which type of mental task somebody is doing.
 For example, in the previous exercise, you saw that opening and closing your eyes modifies the features of the EEG signal.
 To use a classifier, we would need to proceed like this: